Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Why Formulation and Delivery Matter

-A probiotic is not just an ingredient list.
-It is a living product that depends on stability, storage, delivery, and viability.
-This is why formulation and delivery play an especially important role in probiotics specifically, an idea explored more broadly in Why Dosage and Form Matter More Than Ingredient Lists.
+Because probiotics are living organisms, formulation and delivery play an especially important role, an idea explored more broadly in Why Dosage and Form Matter More Than Ingredient Lists.

 Children's probiotics are commonly available as powders, chewables, liquids or drops, and gummies.
 Each format has tradeoffs related to taste, dosing consistency, and strain stability.
-No single format is right for every child or household.
+No single format is best for every family.

 Evidence-first takeaway

-A probiotic is not just an ingredient list.
-It is a living product.
+A probiotic is a living formulation, not just an ingredient list.

 Stability, storage, moisture exposure, delivery format, and strain viability can affect how a probiotic performs in real-world use.